scortabarria/cloud-deploy-samples/custom-targets/vertex-ai-pipeline/quickstart/QUICKSTART.md

 ## Overview

-This quickstart demonstrates how to deploy a ML Pipeline to an target environment using a Cloud Deploy custom target.
+This quickstart demonstrates how to deploy a ML Pipeline to two target environments using Cloud Deploy custom targets.

 ## 1. Clone Repository